T-Vine/T-Vine/README.md

 Hello, I'm T-Vine!
 I'm an amateur coder interested in several languages and increasing my general knowledge.
-I'm especially interested in the realm of Mathematical or Computational Biology, and the usage of AI within that.
+I'm especially interested in the realm of Mathematical or Computational Biology.

 Thank you for reading this!